Anyone Can Buy a Vehicle with Us!

 PUBLIC BUYING PROCESS

-• Check out the inventory list Friday after 3pm on www.lehighvalleyautoauction.com
+Check out the inventory list Friday after 3pm via our website.

 Check In

-• Upon arrival, visit the office to register and receive your daily bidding badge.
+Upon arrival, visit the office to purchase your membership and receive your daily bidding badge.

-• Public buyers must pay $40 annual registration fee.
-A Bidder's Badge and is valid from the purchase date through December 31st of the current year.
-(This only needs to be bought once, It can be used at any time while it is valid) Please ensure that the person whose name the vehicle is going under is the one who is receiving the bidder's badge.
+Public buyers must pay $40 annual membership fee.
+A Membership and is valid one year from the purchase date.
+(This only needs to be bought once, It can be used at any time while it is valid) Please ensure that the person whose name the vehicle is going under is the one who is purchasing the membership.

-• ALL BIDDERS must have their own Buyer Registration Badge (not a “Guest” badge).
-Each time you attend an auction; it must be worn in a visible place.
+ALL BIDDERS must have their own membership (not a “Guest” badge).
+Each time you attend an auction; wear your bidders badge in a visible place.

 Vehicle Inspection Period